deleteman/deleteman/README.md

 Hi 👋 My name is Fernando Doglio
 ================================
-Dev Advocate for @openReplay and Tech Author
+Dev Advocate for @Voicemod and Tech Author
 --------------------------------------------

 I have 20 years of experience in the Software Development industry.
 During that time: